-- Exposure to heavy metal stress triggers changes in plasmodesmatal permeability via deposition and breakdown of callose (2018)
+- Exposure to heavy metal stress triggers changes in plasmodesmatal permeability via deposition and breakdown of callose, Journal of Experimental Botany (2018)

-- GTL1 and DF1 regulate root hair growth through transcriptional repression of ROOT HAIR DEFECTIVE 6-LIKE 4 in Arabidopsis (2018)
+- GTL1 and DF1 regulate root hair growth through transcriptional repression of ROOT HAIR DEFECTIVE 6-LIKE 4 in Arabidopsis, Development (2018)

-- Auxin minimum triggers the developmental switch from cell division to cell differentiation in the Arabidopsis root (2017)
+- Auxin minimum triggers the developmental switch from cell division to cell differentiation in the Arabidopsis root, Proceedings of the National Academy of Sciences of the United States of America (2017)